 Our operations are characterized by a high proportion of fixed costs.
 For memory and mixed-signal semiconductor testing services, our fixed costs represented 83%, 53%, 53% and 56% of our total cost of revenue in 2001, 2002, 2003 and the first quarter of 2004, respectively.
 For memory and mixed-signal semiconductor assembly services, our fixed costs represented 37%, 44%, 28% and 25% of our total cost of revenue in 2001, 2002, 2003 and the first quarter of 2004, respectively.
 For LCD and other flat-panel display driver semiconductor testing and assembly services, our fixed costs represented 64%, 52%, 50% and 45% of our total cost of revenue in 2001, 2002, 2003 and the first quarter of 2004, respectively.
 Our profitability depends in part not only on absolute pricing levels for our services, but also on the utilization rates for our testing and assembly equipment, commonly referred to as "capacity utilization rates".
 Increases or decreases in our capacity utilization rates can significantly affect our gross margins as unit costs generally decrease as the fixed costs are allocated over a larger number of units.
 As a result of the decline in the market demand for semiconductors that began in the fourth quarter of 2000, our average capacity utilization rate for memory and mixed-signal semiconductor testing services decreased from 77% in 2000 to 47% in 2001, our average capacity utilization rate for memory and mixed-signal semiconductor testing and assembly services decreased from 50% in 2000 to 19% in 2001.
-For 2002, our capacity utilization rate was 69% for memory and mixed-signal semiconductor testing services, 60% for memory and mixed-signal semiconductor assembly services, and 62% for LCD and other flat-panel display driver semiconductor testing and assembly services.
-Due to the strong recovery of the market demand for semiconductors in 2003, our capacity utilization rate increased to 81% for memory and mixed-signal semiconductor testing semiconductor assembly services, and 82% for LCD and other flat-panel displa testing and assembly services.
+For 2002, our capacity utilization rate was 69% for memory and mixed-signal semiconductor testing and assembly services, 60% for memory and mixed-signal semiconductor is semiconductor in 2003, our capacity utilization rate increased to 81% for memory and mixed-signal semiconductor testing and assembly services.
+Due to the strong recovery of the market demand for semiconductors in 2003, our capacity utilization rate increased to 81% for memory and mixed-signal semiconductor testing semiconductor assembly services, testing and assembly services.
 For the first quarter in 2004, our capacity utilization rate increased further to 89% for memory and mixed-signal semiconductor testing services, and 99% for LCD and other flat-panel display driver semiconductor testing and assembly services, but decreased to 87% for memory and mixed-signal assembly services.
 If we fail to further increase or maintain our capacity utilization rates, our earnings and profitability may be adversely affected.